 The physical appearance of the labia varies enormously from one woman to the other, just as people differ in their skin colour or facial characteristics.
 It is a common misconception that normal labia conform to one particular type of appearance.
-However, many women may wish to alter the size and shape of the labia either as a result of discomfort or if they are simply unhappy with their appearance.
+However, many women may wish to alter the size and shape of the labia either because of discomfort or because they are simply unhappy with their appearance.
 Labial hypertrophy affects many women in the UK.

 Labial hypertrophy is used to describe the common condition of enlarged labia, also known as vaginal lips.
 In many cases, there may be a significant degree of labia asymmetry.
-Although no woman has perfect labia symmetry, when one labium is more prominent compared with the other side, it is often highly visible and can be a source of loss of self-confidence.
+Although no woman has perfect labia symmetry, when one labium is more prominent than the other side, it is often highly visible and can result in a loss of self-confidence.
 This type of labial hypertrophy is harmless because it is not related to an underlying serious medical condition.

 RELATED: What is a Labiaplasty?